chromium/chromium/docs/network_traffic_annotations.md

 ### Presubmit tests
-To perform tests prior to submit, one can use the `traffic_annotation_auditor` binary.
-It runs over the whole repository and using a python script, extracts all the annotations and then checks if all above items are correct.
-The latest executable for supported platforms can be found in `tools/traffic_annotation/bin/[platform]`.
+To perform tests prior to submit, one can use the `auditor.py` script.
+It runs over the whole repository, extracts all the annotations from C++ code, and then checks them for correctness.

-Running the `traffic_annotation_auditor` requires having a build directory and can be done with the following syntax:
+Running the `auditor.py` script requires a build directory in which you just built the `chrome` target.
+You can invoke it like this:
-`tools/traffic_annotation/bin/[linux64/win32]/traffic_annotation_auditor
+`vpython3 tools/traffic_annotation/scripts/auditor/auditor.py
- --build-path=[out/Default]`
+ --build-path=out/Default`

 ### Waterfall tests
 Two commit queue trybots test traffic annotations on changed files using the